 Mirga Gražinytė-Tyla was born in Vilnius into a family of musicians.
 Her father, a choral conductor, and her mother, a pianist, encouraged her instinctive desire to perform.
-“I spent my childhood in music-making,” she told the BBC in 2016.
-“When I was eleven, I said I can’t imagine any other profession than music.
-I got nervous that if I don’t start really learning things now, it will be too late.”
-Mirga’s precocious talent was nurtured and developed with childhood music lessons.
-She studied choral conducting and visual arts at the prestigious National M.K. Čiurlionis School of Art in Vilnius, giving her debut concert with choir at the age of sixteen.
+Mirga’s talent was nurtured and developed with childhood music lessons and she studied choral conducting and visual arts at the prestigious National M.K. Čiurlionis School of Art in Vilnius, giving her debut concert with choir at the age of sixteen.

 A move to Austria and a place at the University of Music and Performing Arts in Graz opened Gražinytė-Tyla’s mind to the possibility of broadening her musical horizons.
 She embraced the prospect of conducting orchestras and progressed to study at the Bologna Conservatory, Felix Mendelssohn-Bartholdy Music Conservatory in Leipzig and Zurich University of the Arts, and was discovered by the German Conducting Forum in April 2009.
 Having been appointed Second Kapellmeister at the Theater Heidelberg in 2011, she then made her international breakthrough in 2012 when she won the prestigious Salzburg Young Conductors Award and went on to give her Salzburg Festival debut with the Gustav Mahler Jugendorchester.
 The following year she was appointed First Kapellmeister at Bern Opera, and from 2015 to 2017 was Music Director of the Salzburg Landestheater.
 A Gustavo Dudamel Fellow of the Los Angeles Philharmonic in the 2012–13 season, she subsequently served as the orchestra’s Assistant Conductor for two seasons and as its Associate Conductor in 2016–17.

-At their first concert together Mirga’s exceptional talent was instantly recognised by the musicians of the CBSO.
-She was immediately invited to return, and was offered the post of music director, in succession to Sir Simon Rattle, Sakari Oramo and Andris Nelsons.
-She launched her tenure in September 2016, prompting the Telegraph (London) to greet her as “a compelling force on the podium” in its five-star review of her London debut at the BBC Proms.
-Innovative programming and intense, often revelatory performances have become the hallmarks of her CBSO seasons, in repertoire spanning everything from the music of Haydn and Mozart and symphonic scores by Debussy, Mahler and Shostakovich to new works by, among others, Hans Abrahamsen, Jörg Widmann and Raminta Šerkšnytė.
-In May 2018 it was announced that she had extended her contract with the CBSO for a further two years, until summer 2021, and would play a leading role in the special projects and tours planned to mark the orchestra’s centenary.
+At their first concert together the CBSO musicians were quick to recognise Mirga’s exceptional talent.
+She was immediately invited to return, and was offered the post of Music Director, in succession to Sir Simon Rattle, Sakari Oramo and Andris Nelsons.
+She launched her tenure in September 2016.
+Innovative programming and intense, often revelatory performances became the hallmarks of her CBSO seasons, in repertoire spanning everything from Haydn and Mozart to Debussy, Mahler and Shostakovich, as well as new works by, among others, Hans Abrahamsen, Jörg Widmann and Raminta Šerkšnytė.